Work with solutions

 0000718 I GDB server started on port 3333 (core 0) [gdbserver]

-When running, changes to
+When running,

 .
 Use it to stop